sigedu-org/website/README.md

 6. Address any comments you receive after the pull request is reviewed.
 7. If your post is approved, it will be merged and will appear on the SIGEDU [blog](https://sig-edu.org/blog).

-> Note
+> :warning:
 > Please note that the date YYYY-MM-DD cannot be later than the current date.
-If you use a date set in the future, the post will not be included in the list of blog posts.
-If you are writing a draft blog post that you wish to publish in the future date and you are building the site locally, the post will not yet appear in the list of blog posts.
-In this case, you must use a date that is not set in the future, which you can edit to a future date once the draft is complete.
+> If you use a date set in the future, the post will not be included in the list of blog posts.
+> When you are writing a draft blog post that you wish to publish in the future date and you are building the site locally, you must use a date that is not set in the future, which you can edit to a future date once your draft is complete.

 # Building Locally